NavaneethaDev/Create-Bulk-SubSites-in-O365/README.md

-# Create Bulk Sub Sites in Office 365
+# Create Bulk Site/Sub Sites in Office 365
 This PowerShell Script is used to create bulk subsites in O365 site collection

 I am working on a pre-production for my next SharePoint app and I wanted to create more than 300 sub sites including the following features.
 I thought i will share this code to all for re-using it.
 Thanks!